bgoblyos/pico-pulse/INTERFACING.md

 ### `MAXT?`

-Return the maximum time that a single pulse can take.
-Note that the firmware will automatically split large pulses into smaller identical ones, so this command is indeded to help with predicting the actual on-device length of the sequence.
+Return the maximum time that a single pulse can take in nanoseconds.
+Note that the firmware will automatically split large pulses into smaller identical ones, so this command is inteded to help with predicting the actual on-device length of the sequence.

 ### `BUSY?`

 Returns whether the pico-pulse's is currently busy.
-If the return value is 0, it is safe to upload or start a new sequence without interrupting the previous one.
+A return value of 0 means the pico-pulse is completely ide, 1 indicates that PIO FIFO still has instructions in it but the DMA is idle and 2 indicates that the DMA is busy.
+The operation that doesn't disrupt output in state 1 is the uploading of a pulse sequence with n=0, everything else will flush the FIFO and interrupt the current sequence.

 ### `WAIT`